Presbyterian-Church-of-Coventry/pcc-website/content/series/james.md

 date: 2023-04-30T23:00:32.095Z
 thumbnail: ../images/james.png
 ---
-V﻿erse by verse exegesis of the Epistle of James.
+Verse by verse exegesis of the Epistle of James.